Tulsa race massacre: Breaking the silence

-In 1971, a small group of survivors gathered for a memorial service at Mount Zion Baptist Church with Black and white people in attendance.
+In 1971, a small group of survivors gathered for a memorial service at Mount Zion Baptist Church with black and white people in attendance.
 That same year, the Tulsa Chamber of Commerce decided to commemorate the riot, but when they read the accounts and saw photos gathered by Ed Wheeler, host of a radio history program, detailing the specifics of the riot, they refused to publish them.
 He then took his information to the two major newspapers in Tulsa, both of which also refused to run his story.
-His article, "Profile of a Race Riot" was published in Impact Magazine, a publication aimed at Black audiences, but most of Tulsa's white residents never knew about it.
+His article, "Profile of a Race Riot" was published in Impact Magazine, a publication aimed at black audiences, but most of Tulsa's white residents never knew about it.

 In the early 1970s, along with Henry C. Whitlow, Jr., a history teacher at Booker T. Washington High School, Mozella Franklin Jones helped to desegregate the Tulsa Historical Society by mounting the first major exhibition on the history of African Americans in Tulsa.
 Jones also created, at the Tulsa Historical Society, the first collection of massacre photographs available to the public.
 While researching and sharing the history of the riot, Jones collaborated with a white woman named Ruth Sigler Avery, who was also trying to publicize accounts of the riot.
 The two women, however, encountered pressure, particularly among whites, to keep silent.

 Survivors

-The Tulsa Massacre claimed an estimated 150–300 lives; over 800 people were seriously injured, and many more are estimated to have had their lives drastically changed forever.
-Tulsa Jewish Community helped save African Americans during the riot.
+The Tulsa massacre claimed an estimated 150–300 lives; over 800 people were seriously injured, and many more are estimated to have had their lives drastically changed forever.